 Pilates meets Functional Resistance Training

-As a physiotherapist, I work closely with clients who are recovering from injuries, as well as those looking to build strength and confidence so that they can continue to do the things that bring them joy.
-Pilates is, and will continue to be, one of my most effective tools for designing intentional, progressive rehabilitation programs tailored to each individual.
+As a physiotherapist, I work closely with clients who are recovering from injury, as well as those looking to build strength and confidence so that they can continue to do the things that bring them joy.
+I believe that both strength training and Pilates should co-exist as two different, but complimentary training modalities.
+However, understanding the principles of strength training can help to elevate your class or rehabilitation programming.

 What’s your plan?